-For one hundred plus years the Vendome Copper and Brass Works has been fabricating and supplying equipment to distilleries and other industries needing stills, cookers, vats and other metal apparatus.
+For over a century, Vendome Copper and Brass Works has been fabricating and supplying equipment to distilleries and other industries needing stills, cookers, tanks, pressure vessels, heat exchangers and other process equipment.
 Vendome located throughout its history in downtown Louisville, Kentucky is a family owned business founded by W. Elmore Sherman, Sr. and now overseen by the fourth generation of Shermans.

 Vendome’s Antecedents